What is the capital of Vietnam?

 Last Updated:

-The capital of Vietnam is Hanoi.
-This city is located in the north of the country, on the banks of the Red River, near the South China Sea.
+The capital of Vietnam is Hanoi, a thousand-year-old city in the north of the country, on the banks of the Red River.
+With over 8 million inhabitants, Hanoi is not only the political center of Vietnam, but also an important cultural, historical and economic crossroads of Southeast Asia.

 geography